globaldothealth/adtl/docs/specification.md

 The specification file describes the field mappings from the source file to the target schema.
 The format is under development and expected to change.

-Specification files are in JSON and have the suffix `.json`.
+Specification files can be in the following formats: JSON, TOML

 Each specification file can refer to one or more tables, which are created in parallel from one source file.